Ready to bring Move Your Way to your community? First, identify your campaign team and lead agency.

 Decide on a launch event plan with your campaign team.
 Then delegate tasks like sending invitations, confirming speakers, and booking a venue — and make sure to set deadlines so everything stays on track.

 - Make your event accessible.
 Choose a venue that’s welcoming for people with disabilities and families with kids of all ages.

-- Offer lower-intensity activity options — like a 1K walk alongside a 5K run — to be more welcoming to older adults or anyone just starting to get active.
+- Offer lower-intensity activity options — like a 1K walk alongside a 5K run — to be more welcoming to kids, older adults, or anyone just starting to get active.

 - Mix it up!
 Offer a range of activities to help people find things they really enjoy.
 Consider fun group activities like Zumba and line dancing, and choose things that work for people with diverse abilities.